 Send data to Vero

 The Vero Source works better when you also connect Vero as an destination.
-With the Vero Integration, you can use Segment to send Cusotmer.io user and event data from which you trigger email campaigns.
+With the Vero Destination, you can use Segment to send Cusotmer.io user and event data from which you trigger email campaigns.
 Want to start sending website or mobile data TO Vero?
 Head on over to our Vero destination docs.